JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1985_07.md

 ## Journal Of Urantia ^{*} Brotherhood

-The following wrs given as a talk at a Conference in Atianta in the spring of 1983.
+The following wrs given as a talk at a Conference in Atlanta in the spring of 1983.
 The editors.

 ## The Urantian Religionist